20SB/TributeMamuDatabseApi/README.md

 You can use an API testing tool like Postman to interact with the eCommerce API.

--   Create a product:
+-   Create a comment:

-    -   Endpoint: POST /products/create
+    -   Endpoint: POST /comments/create

--   Get products:
+-   Get comments:

-    -   Endpoint: GET /products
+    -   Endpoint: GET /comments

--   Delete a product:
+-   Delete a comment:

-    -   Endpoint: DELETE /products/:id
+    -   Endpoint: DELETE /comments/:id

--   Update a product:
+-   Update a comment:
-    -   Endpoint: POST /products/:id/update_quantity/?number=10
+    -   Endpoint: POST /comments/:id/update_quantity/?number=10